Relationships, Sexual Health and Parenthood (RSHP)

 Resource: Animation clip of the stages of birth

 This short animation was developed to provide information for expectant parents on what happens during the stages of labour.
 The sequence may be useful to show what happens during labour and how a baby is born.
 The voiceover may be less useful in a school setting, but could be used with the volume muted.

 Visit a Young Persons Clinic

 A short film is available that shows a young person's experience of first visiting a sexual health clinic.
-This film can be used with session 19 of the SHARE pack.
+This film can be used with 'Sexual Health: getting advice and support' lesson from level 3/4 of the national RSHP resource.
 This film is available to download here or from the home page of this website.